 What is independent advocacy?

 Advocacy services help people – especially the most vulnerable – to be involved in the decisions that affect their lives.
-The health and care system can seem complex and confusing and saying what you want can be stressful, especially if you need on-going support from the services involved.
+The health and care system can seem complex and confusing and saying what you want can be stressful, especially if you need on-going support.

 An advocate can: